Can mindfulness lower HIV risk in stressed young gay men?

 Summary

-This study tested whether an online mindfulness program is practical and well-liked by young gay, bisexual, and queer men at risk for HIV.
-Researchers enrolled 68 participants and randomly assigned them to either the mindfulness program or a control group.
-The main goal was to see if men would join, stay, and practice mindfulness, not to measure health outcomes directly.
+This study tested whether an online mindfulness program is practical and well-liked by young gay, bisexual, and queer men who are at risk for HIV.
+About 60 participants were randomly assigned to either the mindfulness program or a control group.
+The main goal was to see if the program was easy to use and acceptable, not to measure health outcomes directly.

 Disclaimer Read more